Abacus: School abacus

 Around the world, abacuses have been used in pre-schools and elementary schools as an aid in teaching the numeral system and arithmetic.

 In Western countries, a bead frame similar to the Russian abacus but with straight wires and a vertical frame is common (see image).

-Each bead represents one unit (e.g. 74 can be represented by shifting all beads on 7 wires and 4 beads on the 8th wire, so numbers up to 100 may be represented).
-In the bead frame shown, the gap between the 5th and 6th wire, corresponding to the color change between the 5th and the 6th bead on each wire, suggests the latter use.
-Teaching multiplication, e.g. 6 times 7, may be represented by shifting 7 beads on 6 wires.
+Unlike other abaci, each bead represents one unit irrespective of which wire it is on.
+E.g., 42 can be represented by shifting all 10 beads on four wires and two beads on a fifth wire.
+Thus, in the bead frame shown, numbers up to 100 may be represented.
+Teaching multiplication, e.g. 6 times 7, may be represented by shifting 7 beads on 6 wires, subsequently rearranged to show 42 as described before.

 The red-and-white abacus is used in contemporary primary schools for a wide range of number-related lessons.
 The twenty bead version, referred to by its Dutch name rekenrek ("calculating frame"), is often used, either on a string of beads or on a rigid framework.